-- Note 2: A substance may be used by an athletic trainer for the purpose of stopping bleeding, provided the substance dries sufficiently before resuming play. - Note 3: The home team shall supply a rosin bag before the start of each game. - Note 4: A batted or thrown ball is in play after it hits the rosin bag.
+Note: A batted or thrown ball is in play after it hits the rosin bag.
 In the case of wet weather, the umpire may request the pitcher put the rosin bag in his pocket.
 The pitcher may apply rosin to his bare hand/hands.
 The ball may not be dusted with rosin from the bag or with the rosin bag.
 Rosin from the bag may not be applied to the glove or to any part of the pitcher's uniform.
-PENALTY-Warning on the first offense; ejection from the game on the second offense. - f.
-Intentionally delay the game by throwing the ball to players other than the catcher when the batter is in position, except in an attempt to retire a runner;

-PENALTY for e. and f.-Warn the pitcher one time and, upon the second offense, eject the pitcher from the game.

-g.
-Intentionally pitch at the batter;

-PENALTY for g.-If the umpire believes such a violation has occurred, a warning shall be issued to the pitcher and both opposing coaches that future violations by any pitcher will be cause for immediate ejection of the pitcher and the coach from the game.
+- f.
+Intentionally delay the game by throwing the ball to players other than the catcher when the batter is in position, except in an attempt to retire a runner; - PENALTY for f.-Warn the pitcher one time and, upon the second offense, eject the pitcher from the game. - g.
+Intentionally pitch at the batter; - PENALTY for g.-If the umpire believes such a violation has occurred, a warning shall be issued to the pitcher and both opposing coaches that future violations by any pitcher will be cause for immediate ejection of the pitcher and the coach from the game. - 1) If, in the umpire's judgment, the situation warrants drastic action to defuse a potentially volatile situation, the umpire may eject the pitcher without a warning.
+Each coach should be warned, but the coach of the offending team should not be ejected at that time unless the umpire believes it is appropriate (see 5-16-d).

-- 1) If, in the umpire's judgment, the situation warrants drastic action to defuse a potentially volatile situation, the umpire may eject the pitcher without a warning.
-Each coach should be warned, but the coach of the offending team should not be ejected at that time unless the umpire believes it is appropriate (see 5-16-d). - 2) A warning may be issued to both teams before the start of the game or at any time during the game. - 3) A pitcher who is ejected from a game for intentionally throwing at a batter shall be suspended under the provisions of the fight rule (see 5-16-d). - 4) Team personnel may not come onto the playing field to argue or dispute a warning of their pitcher intentionally throwing at a hitter.
+- 2) A warning may be issued to both teams before the start of the game or at any time during the game. - 3) A pitcher who is ejected from a game for intentionally throwing at a batter shall be suspended under the provisions of the fight rule (see 5-16-d). - 4) Team personnel may not come onto the playing field to argue or dispute a warning of their pitcher intentionally throwing at a hitter.
 After a warning, they are subject to an immediate ejection. - h.
 Wear a garment with ragged, frayed or slit sleeves, or attach tape or other material of a color different from the uniform or glove to the glove, arms or clothing.
 The pitcher shall not wear another glove under the regular glove.
 If a pitcher wears a helmet, it must have a nonglossy finish.
-A pitcher shall not wear jewelry or clothing items that a batter or umpire considers distracting (e.g., chains, white logos, wrist bands, loose lacing on glove).
-Tattoo's on a pitcher's body that a batter or umpire consider distracting must be legally covered.
+A pitcher shall not wear jewelry or clothing items that an umpire considers distracting (e.g., chains, white logos, loose lacing on glove).
+Tattoo's on a pitcher's body that an umpire considers distracting must be legally covered.